salesforcecli/plugin-custom-metadata/messages/generate.md

 The directory to store newly-created custom metadata record files.

-# loglevelFlagDescription

-logging level for this command invocation

-# loglevelFlagLongDescription

-The logging level for this command invocation.

-# typenameFlagError

-Not a valid custom metadata type name

 # sobjectnameNoResultError

 No sObject with name %s found in the org.

-# sourceusernameError

-No user found with the provided username or alias

-# sourceuserAuthenticationError

-Issue with authenticating to source org with targetusername provided: %s More info: %s.

 # generateError